 The Best Hotel Rewards Credit Card

 IHG Rewards Club Premier Credit Card–The IHG Rewards Club Premier Credit Card is a card I personally own and use often.
 When visiting my family in New Jersey, my wife and I stay at the local Holiday Inn Express (because you wouldn’t stay at my parents house either).
-New cardmembers can earn a 80,000 point bonus after spending just $2,000 in the first three months.
+New cardmembers can earn a 80,000 point bonus after spending just $2,000 in the first three months and can earn an additional 40,000 bonus points after spending $5,000 in the first six months.
 In addition, every year you continue to be a cardmember, you’ll earn one free night on your anniversary date.

 10 points per dollar spent are earned when you stay at an IHG hotel.
 Two points per dollar spent are earned at gas stations, grocery stores and restaurants and one points per dollar spent is earned everywhere else.
 Immediately after becoming an IHG Rewards Club Select Credit Card you’ll earn platinum status which increases the amount of perks you’ll receive when staying at IHG hotels.
 There’s plenty to love about IHG if you spend time at their properties.
 Important to note that the $89 annual fee is NOT waived for the first year.